-- a) Students should form their committees confirmed by December (before winter recess). - b) The qualifying committee consists of 3 faculty members who will be chosen to examine the student.
-The student will read with 2 of these faculty members individually, which forms the 'reading period' (section c below). - c) At least one two of the committee members must have an appointment in the Department of Pathology (at least one primary required) appointment in the Department of Pathology and serve as the Chair.
-In special cases, a student can alter the composition of their thesis committee with the approval of the DGS faculty member who assisted the student during the proposal writing period will serve as the third person on the committee. - d) At the oral exam itself, one member of the committee will be selected as the chairperson responsible for documenting the results of the exam for submission to the DGS. - e) The thesis adviser is not on the qualifying exam committee. - f) Members of the exam committee should have expertise in areas chosen for reading. - g) Submit the names of the proposed Qualifying Exam committee to the DGS for approval.
-When committee is confirmed, send email of committee members to Registrar. - h) The deadline for holding your Qualifying Exam is no later than June 15th, although it is highly recommended you hold the exam earlier due to committee member availability after mid-May. - Notify Registrar of Qualifying Exam date.
-You are responsible for contacting ITS for equipment needs and for contacting any specific administrators for reserving a classroom, if necessary.
+- a) Students should form their committees and email DGS for approval and confirm Members by December (before winter recess). - b) The qualifying committee consists of 3 faculty members who will be chosen to examine the student.
+The student will read with 2 of these faculty members individually, which forms the 'reading period' (section c below). - c) At least one two of the committee members must have an appointment in the Department of Pathology (at least one primary required) The Primary faculty member in Pathology should serve as the Chair.
+In special cases, a student can alter the composition of their thesis committee with the approval of the DGS faculty member who assisted the student during the proposal writing period will serve as the third person on the committee. - d) At the oral exam, one member of the committee will be selected as the chairperson responsible for documenting results of the exam for submission to DGS. - e) The thesis adviser is not on the qualifying exam committee. - f) Members of the exam committee should have expertise in areas chosen for reading. - g) Submit the names of the proposed Qualifying Exam committee to the DGS for approval copying the Registrar to record committee members. - h) The deadline for holding your Qualifying Exam is no later than June 15th, however it is highly recommended you hold the exam earlier due to committee member availability after mid-May. - i) Notify Registrar of Qualifying Exam date.
+Contacting ITS for equipment needs and for contact you Pl's administrative assistants or Registrar for reserving a room.

-j) You must fill out MyIDP Career Development Plan: see section below.
+You must complete a MyIDP Career Development Plan: see section below.
 You will be asked if you have completed at your committee meeting and will receive a Conditional Pass if you have not done this!
 This can be found at myidp.sciencecareers.org/